nebari-dev/nebari-docs/docs/docs/how-tos/nebari-azure.md

 - Generating a Client Secret for the Azure Active Directory Application, which Nebari will use to authenticate;
 - Grant the Service Principal access to manage resources in your Azure subscriptions

-Follow [these detailed instructions](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret#creating-a-service-principal-in-the-azure-portal) to create an Azure service principal with necessary level permissions over the Azure subscription.
+If it's your first time creating a service principal account, please refer to [these detailed instructions](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret#creating-a-service-principal-in-the-azure-portal) for more information on how to create an Azure service principal with necessary level permissions over the Azure subscription.

-By default, Nebari will try to use the credentials associated with the current Azure subscription infrastructure/environment for authentication.
-As we've obtained the credentials for the Service Principal, provide them to Nebari by setting the following environment variables:
+By default, Nebari will try to use the credentials associated with the current AWS infrastructure/environment for authentication.
+Please keep in mind that Nebari will only use these credentials to create the first roles and stricter permissions for Nebari's internal components.
+Refer to [Conceptual guides]() for more information on how Nebari's components are secured.

+As we've obtained the credentials for the Service Principal, provide authentication credentials to Nebari by setting the following environment variables:

 ```bash
 export ARM_CLIENT_ID=""        # application (client) ID